 In recognition of this problem, local food advocates and chefs created the Columbia County Recovery Kitchen.

 Within a month of conception, CCRK was up and running.
 The mission: to prepare and deliver nutrient-rich, balanced meals to vulnerable adults and children who have been referred to us by county social service organizations, public school social workers and the Columbia County Sanctuary Movement.

 CCRK prepared two hundred dinners the first week.
-Within a month, the number expanded to eight hundred.
-Days in the kitchen grew from three to four.
+Within a month, the number expanded to eight hundred and now is close to 1000 meals each week.
+Days in the kitchen grew from three to five.

 Professional chefs Jamie Parry and Tommy Carlucci head up the kitchen and manage other volunteer cooks.
 Whether developing menus, ordering from restaurant wholesale suppliers or coordinating donations from local farmers, joy fills their kitchen.
 Passionate cooks and compassionate, generous people, they prep from scratch, cook and package all the meals for delivery.
 Masked, gloved and capped, they follow physical distance guidelines and health department protocols.

 The meals are delivered by volunteer drivers and drivers from the Department of Social Services and the Columbia County Sanctuary Movement.

 The Christ Church Episcopal (Jamison Teale, Vestry Liaison) loans its kitchen, making it possible for Recovery Kitchen to provide fresh meals each week.

 Funding comes from our community of supporters through fundraisers, social media, and direct donations.
 We have been awarded grants from institutions such as the Berkshire Taconic Community Foundation, Hudson River Bank and Trust Foundation, Key Bank, and Rheinstrom Hill Community Foundation.
 This funding makes it possible to continue delivering meals to fight food insecurity in our region.